fourminute/Fluffy/README.md

 * <a href="https://github.com/wendyliga">wendyliga</a> for their Bahasa Indonesia translation.
 * <a href="https://github.com/TheLastZombie">TheLastZombie</a> for their German translation.
-* <a href="https://github.com/YoyPa">YoyPa</a> for their many and various code contributions, creating and maintaining the Fluffy Arch Linux repository, as well as their Spanish and French translations.
+* <a href="https://github.com/YoyPa">YoyPa</a> for their many and various code contributions, as well as their Spanish and French translations.
 * <a href="https://github.com/friedkeenan">friedkeenan</a> for their Goldleaf v0.5 compatibility fixes.
 * <a href="https://github.com/TorpedoXL">TorpedoXL</a> for their Turkish translation.
 * <a href="https://github.com/DavidOliM">DavidOliM</a> for their Brazilian Portuguese translation.